 - Be prepared, nimble, and objective

-Stay tuned for our second installation of this blog series to learn how to build trust by framing the surgeon discussion with accurate data.
+Our second installation of this blog series explains how to build surgeon trust with accurate data.